emacs-mirror/emacs/mps/manual/source/pool/index.rst

 provided by the MPS.
 For "block" properties, "yes" means that the property holds for *all* blocks allocated from the pool.
-An entry "---" indicates that a property makes no sense for a pool class: for example, if blocks in a pool may not contain :term:`references
-<reference>`, it makes no sense to ask whether they may contain
+An entry "---" indicates that a property makes no sense for a pool class: for example, if blocks in a pool may not contain :term:`references`, it makes no sense to ask whether they may contain :term:`weak references (1)`.
-:term:`weak references <weak reference (1)>`.

 =============================================  =====  =====  =====  =====  =====  =====  =====  =====  =====